yext/eslint-config/README.md

 </div>
 <br>

-Yext's ESLint configurations for Javascript, Typescript, and React repos.
+Yext's ESLint configurations for Typescript and React repos.

 ## Configs

-This package offers three pre-built configs:
+This package offers two pre-built configs:

-- A default config for vanilla javascript specific rules
+- A default config for typescript specific rules
-- "typescript" config for typescript specific rules
-- "typescript-react" config, which extends our "typescript" config with react rules
+- "typescript-react" config, which extends our default config with react rules

 Example usage: